gvlos/academic-kickstart/content/authors/admin/_index.md

 <!--I really enjoy discussing most pressing questions in science and technology.-->

 During formative years I interned at [CERN](https://home.cern/) and at the [National Research Council of Italy](https://www.stiima.cnr.it/en/index.php?sez=9).

-I also attended two editions of the [M2L school](https://www.m2lschool.org/) (sponsored by [Google DeepMind](https://deepmind.google/)) presenting two posters.
+:bulb: Good science is like good life (or viceversa).
+A few essential ingredients.